If you’d love to feel more toned, but you don't have time to hit the gym, you can do simple exercises on your own to get results.

-Forget the tummy tuck.
-This exercise targets your trouble spots and helps build up muscle.
-Combine with cardio a minimum of 30 minutes, three times a week (beginners can take three brisk 10-minute walks, working up to a 30-minute workout).
-This exercise and cardio will whittle your waistline -- no surgery required.
+Do this move along with a 30-minute cardio workout three times a week (beginners can take three brisk 10-minute walks, working up to a 30-minute workout), and you’ll whittle your waistline.

 - Lie on your back, bend your knees, and raise your legs until your knees are over your hips, calves are parallel to the floor, and feet are in the air.